 Futhark entry points are mapped to some form of function or method in the target language.
 Generally, an entry point taking n parameters will result in a function taking n parameters.
+If the entry point returns an m-element tuple, then the function will return m values (although the tuple can be replaced with a single opaque value, see below).
 Extra parameters may be added to pass in context data, or out-parameters for writing the result, for target languages that do not support multiple return values from functions.

 Not all Futhark types can be mapped cleanly to the target language.
 Arrays of tuples, for example, are a common issue.
 In such cases, opaque types are used in the generated code.
 Values of these types cannot be directly inspected, but can be passed back to Futhark entry points.
 In the general case, these types will be named with a random hash.
 However, if you insert an explicit type annotation (and the type name contains only characters valid for identifiers for the used backend), the indicated name will be used.
 Note that arrays contain brackets, which are usually not valid in identifiers.
-Defining a simple type alias is the best way around this.
+Defining and using a type abbreviation is the best way around this.